Why Iran fears chaos in Afghanistan | DW | 26.10.2021

 Iran had already begun negotiations with representatives of the Taliban before the withdrawal of international troops from Afghanistan, presumably hoping that it would help Tehran to gain influence in Kabul.

-Within the Taliban, however, the radical wing seems to have prevailed, such as the Haqqani Network with its strong ties to Pakistan.
-Sirajuddin Haqqani, a son of Jalaluddin Haqqani, who founded the network in the 1980s during the Afghan resistance against the Soviet occupation, became Afghanistan's new interior minister.
+Within the Taliban, however, the radical wing — including the Haqqani Network with its strong ties to Pakistan — seems to have prevailed.
+Sirajuddin Haqqani, a son of Jalaluddin Haqqani, who founded the network in the 1980s during Afghan resistance against Soviet occupation,for instance, has become Afghanistan's new interior minister.

-Haqqani is believed to be the mastermind of numerous suicide bombings over the past 15 years and is on a wanted list of the US Federal Bureau of Investigation (FBI).
+Haqqani is believed to be the mastermind of numerous suicide bombings over the past 15 years and is on a US Federal Bureau of Investigation (FBI) wanted list.

-Last week, Sirajuddin Haqqani offered economic assistance, including agricultural land, to the families of Taliban suicide bombers.
+Last week, Haqqani offered economic assistance, including agricultural land, to the families of Taliban suicide bombers.

 The farmland, it appears, is to be looted from the Shiite minority.
 According to Human Rights Watch, the Taliban are driving members of the Hazara ethnic and religious minority away from their villages in Afghanistan's fertile north in order to seize their property.